armanaxf/potential-memory/content/post/Understanding-Service-Connections-for-Environments-in-Power-Platform-Build-tools/index.md

 This pipeline is essentially doing what was mentioned above, but notice that the Environment isn't specified in these tasks, just the Service Connection.
 This is a nice feature of the "Create Environment" task, which sets the "BuildTools.EnvironmentUrl" as an output so that the import task can be run against the newly created Environment.
 Neat!

 How would this work for existing environments?
 Up until recently I was led to believe I would need a different service connection for each Envrionment I want to run tasks against.
-This is not teh case however, as provided the service connection has access, you can just target the Environment as part of the pipeline settings, see this example here:
+This is not the case however, as provided the service connection has access, you can just target the Environment as part of the pipeline settings, see this example here:

 ~~~YAML
 - task: PowerPlatformExportSolution@2